Cookie Consent by Free Privacy Policy Generator Security & Encryption in Distributed Cache - NCache

 Authorization

 After NCache authenticates a connection to the cache successfully, it checks NCache configuration files at the cache server to authorize this connection.
-Once a connection is authenticated against the active directory, it is authorized either from config.ncconf or security.ncconf based on cache level or node level security, respectively.
+Once a connection is authenticated against the active directory, it is authorized either from the security.ncconf file or the client.ncconf based on whether you are using node level or cache level security, respectively.

 What to Do Next?